queryluke/masseffect-5e/static/data/spells/cryo_blast.md

 advancementOptions:
 - name: Ice Lance
   description: Transform the attack into a deadly lance.
 Make a ranged spell attack on a target within range.
 On a hit,
-    the target takes 1d8 cold and 2d4 piercing damage for each tech point spent.
+    the target takes 1d8 cold and 2d4 piercing damage for a 1st-level version and an additional 1d8 and 2d4 for each slot level above the 1st.
 - name: Frigid Air
   description: The blast creates a pocket of frigid air that lasts until the end of your next turn.
 Each creature that
     enters the frozen space for the first time on a turn or ends its turn there becomes primed cold until the end of